w3c/wai-people-use-web/_people-use-web/tools-techniques.md

 {% include excol.html type="middle" %}

 -   **Accelerators**{:#accelerators} – software and functionality that
     help reduce the effort needed to type or click.
-For instance, by providing options to create shortcuts for commands or sequences of commands, by highlighting selection choices such as menu items, links, or options, and by helping to steer the mouse.
+For example, by providing options to create shortcuts for commands or sequences of commands, by highlighting selection choices such as menu items, links, or options, and by helping to steer the mouse.